nuts-foundation/nuts-specification/rfc/rfcdid-did-nuts-method.md

 #### 3.2.1 Create (Register)

-A Create operation for a DID Document puts the following additional requirements on the Nuts document JOSE header:
+A Create operation for a DID Document puts the following additional requirements on the JWS header:

 - `cty` MUST contain the value `application/json+did-document`
 - `tiv` MUST be absent or `0`
 - `tid` MUST be absent

 A `jwk` MUST be provided.
 The `kid` field of the jwk MUST be prefixed by the id of the did document.
-The `jwk` field will make sure the Nuts document can be processed on the network layer.
+The `jwk` field will make sure the JWS can be processed on the network layer.
 In order for the contents to be accepted in the Nuts registry, the `jwk` MUST match the `authentication` key in the DID document with the same identifier.
-The `kid` from the Nuts document `jwk` field MUST match the `id` from the verification key in the DID document.
+The `kid` from the JWS `jwk` field MUST match the `id` from the verification key in the DID document.

 Example JOSE header